gowtamkumar/car-dealer/README.md

 1. In pgAdmin, right-click on "Databases" and choose "Create > Database."

-2. Enter a name for your database (e.g., `rmj_autos`) and configure any additional settings if necessary.
+2. Enter a name for your database (e.g., `car_autos`) and configure any additional settings if necessary.

 ### c.
 Create Database User